BoelenJ/copilotstudio-genai-workshop/exercises/03-Exploring-Topics.md

 ## Adding a custom topic

 Imagine we want to provide our customers with the functionality to place an order and ask questions about their existing orders.
-Currently we don't have any order functionality yet, but we will created this later on.
+Currently we don't have any order functionality yet, but we will create this later on.
 However, one prerequisite for this is that our customers need to identify themselves.
-For this exercise, we will create a topic that will ask the customer a few questions to identify themselves, after which we can check if the customer is in the system.
+For this exercise, we will create a topic that will ask the customer a few questions to identify themselves, after which we can check if the customer is in our system.

 > For production scenario's, this way of identifying is most likely not secure enough, but this is mostly for demo purposes.

-1. Start by clicking on add topic -> start from blank.
+1. Start by clicking on `add topic` -> `start from blank`.
 2. Edit the trigger phrases, these phrases help the agent to identify when this topic should be triggered.
-In a later exercise, we will change the approach, so for now, only add a single trigger phrase: "identify".
+In a later exercise, we will change the approach, so for now, only add a single trigger phrase: "`identify`".
 Note that this is only because we will move away from this in a later exercise, if you are actually using trigger phrases in a real use-case, refer to this documentation for best practices: [trigger phrases best practices](https://learn.microsoft.com/en-us/microsoft-copilot-studio/guidance/trigger-phrases-best-practices).
-3. Start with a simple message node to notify the user that we will require some information, such as "To identify you as a customer, we need to ask you for some information.".
+3. Add a `message` node by clicking on the plus icon below the trigger.
+Add the following text: `To identify you as a customer, we need to ask you for some information.`.
-4. Add two question nodes, to get the email of the user and the postal code.
-These will be used to identify the end-user.
-Note the option to save the user response as the full response, change this to email in the first question and number for the postal code question (see below).
+4. Add two question nodes, one to get the email of the user and one to get the postal code.
+These will be used to identify the end-user. `Note the option to save the user response as the full response, change this to email in the first question and number for the postal code question (see below).`
-5. After the questions, add an action and select a cloud flow called "Contoso Outdoor | Get Customer Details", this flow mimics a back-end system and looks up the customer based on the inputs you provide.
+5. After the questions, add an action and select a cloud flow called `Contoso Outdoor | Get Customer Details`, this flow mimics a back-end system and looks up the customer based on the inputs you provide.
 Note that this flow takes in two arguments, the email and the postal code.
-For the postal code, you need to cast the number value to a string using powerFX: `Text(Topic.PostalCode)`.
+For the postal code, you need to cast the number value to a string using powerFX: `Text(Topic.<name of the postal code variable>)`.
-6. The flow returns the customer name and id, if no customer is found, the customer name will be NOTFOUND.
-Add a condition in the conversation flow to capture this.
-When a customer name is found, greet the user by using their name.
+6. The flow returns the customer name and id, if no customer is found, the customer name will be NOTFOUND. `Add a condition` in the conversation flow to capture this.
+When a customer name is found, greet the user by using their name by using a message node.
-7. Finally, save the two values returned from the cloud flow as global variables, as these will be useful later on.
+7. We need to save the variables so they can be used later on.
+To do so, go to the outputs of the action (step 5) and for both variables, click on the variable, rename it and underneath the usage section, enable `Return values to original topics`.
+This will make the variables available during the conversation.
+8. You can verify this by going to the `details` section of the topic (next to the save button) and look for the output section.
+This should display the variables you selected in step 7.
+You can already provide a useful description of the variables here.

 ![Sample question](../media/06-Sample-Question.png)